 - 8.1.
-These Guidelines present the general approach that the Commission will follow in assessing the exchange of competitively sensitive information.
-These Guidelines are not exhaustive and will not affect the discretion of the Commission and/or the Tribunal and courts to consider the exchange of information issues on a case-by-case basis, taking into account the market circumstances and the nature of the information exchanged. - 8.2.
+These Guidelines present the general approach that the Commission will follow in assessing the exchange of Competitively Sensitive Information between Competitors.
+These Guidelines are not exhaustive and will not affect the discretion of the Commission and/or the Tribunal and courts to consider the exchange of information issues on a case-by-case basis, taking into account, amongst other criteria the nature of the information exchanged and the market characteristics and dynamics. - 8.2.
 Should market participants be uncertain as to whether the exchange of information may potentially contravene the Act, such market participants should approach the Commission for further guidance.